Skip to content

 • Cross-repo dispatch requires appropriate tokens (e.g., PRIMARY_REPO_TOKEN)

-1. Custom Changelog - Override with changelog.workflow
+1. Custom Changelog: override with changelog.workflow

-2. Custom Release - Override with release.tag for external tools
+2. Custom Release: override with release.tag for external tools

-3. Custom Inputs - Pass arbitrary inputs via inputs/env_inputs
+3. Custom Inputs: pass arbitrary inputs via inputs/env_inputs

-4. Output Chaining - Outputs auto-discovered and passed to dependents
+4. Output Chaining: outputs auto-discovered and passed to dependents

 GitHub Deployments API and Environments REST

 The generator emits an environment: <name> key on each deploy job whenever the manifest includes an environments list.
 That single key is enough for GitHub Actions to attach deployment records, honour required-reviewer gates, apply wait timers, and scope environment secrets.
 You configure all of that inside GitHub, not in the manifest.
-No cascade code calls the Deployments REST API or the Environments REST API directly.

-Two capabilities are intentionally out of scope for v1:
+One capability remains out of scope for v1:

-Keeping cascade out of these APIs in v1 bounds the surface area and avoids coupling the tool to GitHub API semantics that are still evolving.
-The auto-created deployment records from environment: already cover the common case.
+Keeping cascade out of the Environments REST API in v1 bounds the surface area and avoids coupling the tool to GitHub API semantics that are still evolving.
 Adding programmatic control before an adopter needs it would buy complexity and nothing else.
-If those APIs change shape, cascade would have to track the change even though nothing in v1 depends on them.
+If that API changes shape, cascade would have to track the change even though nothing in v1 depends on it.

 How the design reserves the extension points